 In order to better compete with Apple’s iPhone, Samsung has had to continually innovate and offer increasingly attractive features to prospective mobile phone customers.
-Accordingly, and integral to the release of the Samsung Galaxy S8 phone, is the Infinity Screen -- an expansive display that stretches from edge-to-edge.
+Accordingly, and integral to the release of the Samsung Galaxy S8 phone, Samsung created the Infinity Screen—an expansive display that stretches from edge-to-edge.
 While much of Samsung’s marketing is executed online, the company still does considerable business via brick-and-mortar retail, where customers can immerse in the brand and sample products.

 In collaboration with design firm karlssonwilker, RubensteinTech helped Samsung to consider how to best expose in-store customers to the Infinity Screen feature.